ets-labs/python-dependency-injector/docs/index.rst

 - **Configuration**.
 Read configuration from ``yaml`` & ``ini`` files, environment variables and dictionaries.
 See :ref:`configuration-provider`.
 - **Containers**.
 Provides declarative and dynamic containers.
 See :ref:`containers`.
 - **Wiring**.
-Injects container providers into functions and methods.
+Injects dependencies into functions and methods.
 Helps integrating with other frameworks: Django, Flask, Aiohttp, etc. See :ref:`wiring`.
 - **Typing**.
 Provides typing stubs, ``mypy``-friendly.
 See :ref:`provider-typing`.
 - **Performance**.
 Fast.
 Written in ``Cython``.